Roger Daltrey: Early life

-Daltrey was born on 1 March 1944 at Hammersmith Hospital in East Acton, London, during a World War II bombing raid.
+Roger Harry Daltrey was born on 1 March 1944 at Hammersmith Hospital in East Acton, London, during a Second World War bombing raid.
 He is the eldest of three children of Harry and Irene Daltrey, and has two younger sisters.
 His father, an insurance clerk, was called up to fight in the Second World War, and three-month-old Roger and his mother were evacuated to a farm in Scotland.

-Daltrey attended Victoria Primary School and Acton County Grammar School in west London, the same school Pete Townshend and John Entwistle attended.
+Daltrey attended Victoria Primary School and Acton County Grammar School in West London, the same school that Pete Townshend and John Entwistle attended.
 He showed academic promise in the English state school system and was top of his class in the eleven-plus examination, after which he went to Grammar School.

 Daltrey made his first guitar, a cherry red Stratocaster replica, himself in 1957.
 He joined a skiffle group called the Detours who needed a lead vocalist, and produced it when they told him to bring a guitar.
 His father bought him an Epiphone guitar in 1959 and he became the band's lead guitarist.

 He also became the band's leader, and gained a reputation for using his fists to impose discipline.
 According to Townshend, Daltrey "ran things the way he wanted.
 If you argued with him, you usually got a bunch of fives, [a hard punch]".
 Daltrey explained, later in life, that this harsh approach came from the tough neighbourhood in which he had grown up, where arguments were resolved by fighting.
 He was expelled from school, and Townshend wrote in his autobiography, "until he was expelled, Roger had been a good pupil."

 They discovered in 1964 that another band was performing as the Detours, and discussed changing their name.
-Townshend suggested "the Hair" and Townshend's room-mate Richard Barnes suggested "The Who".
+Townshend suggested "the Hair" and Townshend's room-mate Richard Barnes suggested "the Who".
 The next morning, Daltrey made the decision for the band, saying "It's the Who, innit?"